 - Reach out to your loved ones who have autism.
 Don’t forget to engage the people who should be at the front and center of the activities this month: the persons with autism that you know.
 Find ways to show that you love and support them by spending time doing the things that they like, in social circumstances they’re comfortable with.
 Remember the teachable moments that are in store for you, such as how to adjust to their sensory preferences and to communicate with them clearly.

-Charity and visibility are not the only goals of autism awareness; direct support and engagement are needed as well.
+Charity and wearing autism bracelets are not the only goals of autism awareness; direct support and engagement are needed as well.
 Keep these things in mind as we approach Autism Awareness Month, and strive to make the world a better place for all persons with autism.

 Image source: https://upload.wikimedia.org/wikipedia/commons/thumb/b/b3/Students%2C_families_walk_to_support_Autism_Awareness_Month_140404-M-ZZ999-331.jpg/512px-Students%2C_families_walk_to_support_Autism_Awareness_Month_140404-M-ZZ999-331.jpg